What are biomarkers?

-In 1998, the American National Institutes of Health (NIH) defined the term as “a characteristic that is objectively measured and evaluated as an indicator of normal biologic processes, pathogenic processes, or pharmacologic responses to a therapeutic intervention.”
-In the 2006 Critical Path Opportunities List published by the American Food and Drug Administration (FDA), the use of bio markers was advocated for use in the narrowing down of trial registrants with high drug responsiveness for the rationalization of clinical trials.
+In 1998, the biomarker is defined by the National Institutes of Health (NIH) as “a characteristic that is objectively measured and evaluated as an indicator of normal biological processes, pathogenic processes, or pharmacologic responses to a therapeutic intervention.”
+In 2006, the use of Biomarkers was recommended in Critical Path Opportunities List which was published by Food and Drug Administration (FDA), in order to target patients who have high drug sensitivity among clinical trial registrants for rationalization of clinical trial.

 - Evaluation of disease risk

 - Noninvasive screening and diagnosis in early stage of disease

 - Disease risk stratification

 - Reactivity evaluation for prediction of prognosis and treatment intervention